 Table 5 reports empirical results.
 First, Column 1 shows that the coefficient on the speculator dummy is significantly positive, consistent with the conjecture that derivative speculators tend to fire-sell their bond holdings to meet payment obligations of leveraged derivative positions.
 Second, the negative coefficient on the hedger indicator illustrates that since derivative hedgers use derivative positions to safeguard against adverse effects of market movements, they are less likely to liquidate bond holdings than derivative nonusers.
 The comparison test ($\beta_1 = \beta_2$) also indicates that coefficients on the two indicators are statistically different at a 1% level.
-Column 2 of Table 5 shows that the baseline results survive after adding contemporaneous fund flows and other fund-level controls, suggesting that the liquidation results are incremental to the effect of investor redemptions.
-The economic magnitudes for both dummies are sizeable: compared to derivative nonusers, derivative speculators (hedgers) decrease (increase) their bond holdings by 1.078% (1.136%).
-Given that the mean bond liquidation is 16%, the 1.078% increase (1.136% decrease) represents 6.74% (7.10%) of the sample average.
+The economic magnitudes for both dummies are sizeable: compared to derivative nonusers, derivative speculators (hedgers) decrease (increase) their bond holdings by 0.984% (1.044%).
+Given that the mean bond liquidation is 16%, the 0.984% increase (1.044% decrease) represents 6.15% (6.53%) of the sample average.

+Column 2 of Table 5 shows that the baseline results survive after including fund-level controls.
 Coefficients on control variables echo the findings in the preceding literature.
 For example, a positive sign on contemporaneous fund flows highlights that fund outflows induce funds to scale down their bond holdings to meet investor redemptions (Jiang et al., 2021; Ma et al., 2022).
-Regarding economic magnitude, a standard deviation increase in contemporaneous fund flows reduces bond liquidations by 4.19% (15.124 × 0.277), which is about four times as large as the magnitudes of speculator/hedger indicators.
+Regarding economic magnitude, a standard deviation increase in contemporaneous fund flows reduces bond liquidations by 4.25% (15.39 × 0.276), which is about four times larger than the magnitudes of speculator/hedger indicators.

 The negative coefficient of the cash holding variable highlights the importance of a cash buffer as a liquidity management tool to lower the likelihood of fire-selling during economic downturns (Chernenko and Sunderam, 2020).
-The economic magnitude is comparable to that of the speculator/hedger dummy: a standard deviation increase in cash holdings leads to a 0.505% (9.909 \times 0.051) decrease in bond liquidations.
+The economic magnitude is comparable to that of the speculator/hedger dummy: a standard deviation increase in cash holdings leads to a 0.82% (9.877 \times 0.083) decrease in bond liquidations.
 This finding reflects the stated assertion of Release 10666 mentioned in the institutional background: Segregating liquid cushions can somewhat offset the possible loss of speculative derivative positions.